gecaro/cv/index.md

 Since 2019 I work at Holded.
 Started as a QA Engineer intern while finishing my degree and then moved to the Data Team (which has always been what I wanted to do in the first place).
 Good thing about QA-ing is that I developed my inner scrum-master.

 As of now, I have been working for a year on the Data team as a Data Engineer.
 My tasks consist on the following:
-- Develop and mantain our ELT pipelines to populate our DW.
+* - Develop and mantain our ELT pipelines to populate our DW.
-- Working (a lot) with different APIs to create integrations on data destinations for reverse ETL.
+* - Working (a lot) with different APIs to create integrations on data destinations for reverse ETL.
-- Mantaining GTM on a Server-Side approach.
+* - Mantaining GTM on a Server-Side approach.
-- Working closely with the Analytics and Growth teams to coordinate their Data needs.
+* - Working closely with the Analytics and Growth teams to coordinate their Data needs.

 ### My skills

-* Advanced Python.
-    I have been working with python for three years doing a wide variety of things, from scrappers to AI models.
+* Advanced Python | I have been working with python for three years doing a wide variety of things, from scrappers to AI models.
 Currently I work with python for mantaining workers and Jupyter Notebooks.

-* Google Cloud Platform
-    Experience working with GCP.
+* Google Cloud Platform | Experience working with GCP.
 Mainly with BigQuery, Pub/Sub and Dataflow.

-* Google Tag Manager.
-    Good domain of the technology begind GTM.
+* Google Tag Manager | Good domain of the technology begind GTM.
 Specially their Server-Side Tagging version.

-* Intermediate SQL
-    I work with SQL on my daily basis and I feel comfortable using it.
+* Intermediate SQL | I work with SQL on my daily basis and I feel comfortable using it.

 ### Interests